rollbar/docs/onboarding/apex.md

 4. Click _Install_.

-5. Grant access to Rollbar API in a pop up window:
+5. Grant access to Rollbar API in a popup window:
     1. Check the _Yes, grant access to these third-party web sites_ checkbox.
     2. Click _Continue_.